malekkn/get-git/readme.md

-just a simple tool to get some public information from github users data base
+just a simple tool to get some public information from github's users database.